pratik674/Project-2_DATA_SCIENTIST_UDACITY/README.md

 Go to http://0.0.0.0:3000/

+Please the Medium blog post for this project at https://medium.com/@iitkgp.pratik/using-ml-pipeline-to-create-an-efficient-disaster-response-system-551c4972ce3d

 Acknowledgments
 I would like to thank the team from Udacity's for the detailed outline for this project and Figure Eight for providing the data to work with.